Him188/Notes-for-CAIE/ComputerScience/Data-Management.md

 `Table`/`Relation`: all the data about one entity `Record`/`Tuple`: the data in one row of a table `Attribute`: a column or field in a table

+### Features of a rational database \[4\]
+Max 3 from each group

+- Multiply tables are linked together
+- ..., which eliminates data redundancy
+- ... and increase data consistency
+- ..., which reduces compatibility issues
+- ... so data need only to be updated once
+- ... and associated data will be automatically updated
+- ..., which make it easier to maintain the data

+- Allows concurrent access to the data
+- ... by the use of record locking

+- Complex queries can be more easily written